laurapm/eco-smart-pot/database/schema_design/README.md

 One of the most complex structures to understand in this context.
-It uses [patters](https://www.mongodb.com/blog/post/building-with-patterns-a-summary) to simplify and reduce the develpment and maintenance complexity (for more information go to
+It uses [patters](https://www.mongodb.com/blog/post/building-with-patterns-a-summary) to simplify and reduce the development and maintenance complexity (for more information go to
 [patterns documentation](https://github.com/laurapm/UBICUA/tree/master/database/schema_design/patterns/)
 from this project).
 It uses the